ErickWendel/let-it-crash-js/README.md

 http server closed
 ```

-This will cause the application to throw a JSON parsing error, which will trigger the "Let It Crash" behavior.
+This will cause Node.js to throw an unhandled error as it doesn't have any try/catch block.
+Using the Node.js' AsyncLocalStorage API it will be able to retrieve the context of the user that caused the exception and reply directly to him before stopping the application.